Elderly Care: Know Your Options

 In London, most shops and restaurants are accessible to those with mobility issues and there is plenty of transport and support for those with care needs.
 Despite this, the amount of older people living in London is actually quite low.

 The South West of the country, on the other hand, tends to have a high number of over 65’s at present and that amount is growing.
 This is partly because of retirement communities, but also a lack of younger people moving to this area and local young people moving away for better job prospects.
-Populations in the South West then are ageing more than growing.
+Populations in the South West then are growing older more than growing larger.

 The most important aspect of care in areas like this are the local services because those who are very old struggle to get to larger amenities that require a care or public transport to reach.
 In these areas live-in care can be a true life-saver for residents who are remote but who wish to remain in their own homes in later life.